waico/SKAB/README.md

 Exploratory Data Analysis (EDA) for SKAB is presented at [kaggle](https://www.kaggle.com/newintown/eda-example) (Russian comments included, English version is upcoming).

+<a name="leaderboards"></a>
-# Leaderboard (Scoreboard)
+# Leaderboards
-Here we propose the leaderboard for SKAB v0.9 both for outlier and changepoint detection problems.
+Here we propose the leaderboards for SKAB v0.9 both for outlier and changepoint detection problems.
 You can also present and evaluate your algorithm using SKAB on [kaggle](https://www.kaggle.com/yuriykatser/skoltech-anomaly-benchmark-skab).
-The results in the tables are calculated in the python notebooks from the [notebooks](notebooks/) folder.

 ## Outlier detection problem
 *Sorted by F1; for F1 bigger is better; both for FAR (False Alarm Rate) and MAR (Missing Alarm Rate) less is better*